orientechnologies/orientdb-labs/Security-Config.md

 ## "ldapImporter"
 The "ldapImporter" object defines the properties for the LDAP importer security component.
 As with the other security components, the LDAP importer object always has a "class" property and optional "enabled" and "debug" properties.
 The "class" property defines which LDAP importer component is instantiated.
 The "enabled" property (defaults to true) specifies whether the LDAP importer component is active or not.

-The Enterprise version of OrientDB provides an OLDAPImporter component.
-Its properties are defined below.
-The full classpath for the "class" property is "com.orientechnologies.agent.ldap.OLDAPImporter".
+OrientDB provides a default OLDAPImporter component, and its properties are defined below.
+The full classpath for the "class" property is "com.orientechnologies.security.ldap.OLDAPImporter".

 ### OLDAPImporter
 |Property|Description|